 Our inability to retain sufficient clinical trial liability insurance at an acceptable cost to protect against potential liability claims could prevent or inhibit our ability to conduct clinical trials for product candidates we develop.
 We may be unable to obtain appropriate levels of such insurance.
 Even if we do secure clinical trial liability insurance for our programs, we may not be able to achieve sufficient levels of such insurance.
-Any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by our insurance or that is in excess of the limits of our insurance coverage.
-We expect we will supplement our clinical trial coverage with product liability coverage in connection with the commercial launch of IGALMITM, and for any of our other product candidates that may receive regulatory approval, we may be unable to obtain such increased coverage on acceptable terms or at all.
+Any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by our insurance or that exceeds the limits of our insurance coverage.
+We have supplemented our clinical trial coverage with product liability coverage in connection with the commercial launch of IGALMI, and expect that we would similarly supplement our coverage for any of our other product candidates that may receive regulatory approval, but we may be unable to obtain such increased coverage on acceptable terms or at all.
 If we are found liable in a clinical trial lawsuit or a product liability lawsuit in the future, we will have to pay any amounts awarded by a court or negotiated in a settlement that exceed our coverage limitations or that are not covered by our insurance, and we may not have, or be able to obtain, sufficient capital to pay such amounts.